Skip to main content

 a person reaches out to feed their large, beige, pointy-eared dog a treat

-There’s no question about this comfort food’s benefit for when your pooch is under the weather, but you may want to give it more thought before making this staple the majority of your dog’s everyday diet.
+There’s no question about this comfort food’s benefit for when your pooch is not feeling well, but you may want to give it more thought before making this staple the majority of your dog’s everyday diet.

 The idea is to create a varied and balanced diet for your dog, which many vet-recommended kibbles can help with.
 If you choose to make your pup’s food at home, be sure to add more than chicken and rice to his bowl!
 This will prevent a multitude of health issues, including but not limited to heart disease, brittle bones, and thyroid issues.
-The research team at HealthyPaws notes that nutritionally complete dog food contains proportional amounts of fiber (think veggies), protein, and carbohydrates, as well as a bit of healthy fat, such as vegetable oil.
+Research says that nutritionally complete dog food contains appropriate amounts of fiber (think veggies), protein, and carbohydrates, as well as a bit of healthy fat.

 How to boil chicken and rice for dogs